AndreasLH/Weak-Cube-R-CNN/README.md

-# Weak supervised 3D Object Detection
+# Weak Cube R-CNN: Weakly Supervised 3D Object Detection using only 2D Bounding Box Annotations
 Based on the Omni3D dataset & Cube R-CNN model [[`Project Page`](https://garrickbrazil.com/omni3d)] [[`arXiv`](https://arxiv.org/abs/2207.10660)] [[`BibTeX`](#citing)]

-This is the code accompanying our thesis which focuses on weakly-supervised 3D object detection, extinguishing the need for such data.
-By specifically investigating monocular methods, we leverage the high accessibility of single-camera systems over costly LiDAR sensors or complex multi-camera setups.
-We create three methods using 2D box annotations: A **proposal-and-scoring method**, a **pseudo-ground-truth method**, and a **weak Cube R-CNN**.
-The proposal method generates 1000 cubes per object and scores them.
-The prediction of this method is used as a pseudo ground truth in the [[`Cube R-CNN framework`](https://garrickbrazil.com/omni3d)].
-To create a weak Cube RCNN, we modify the framework by replacing its 3D loss functions with ones based solely on 2D annotations.
-Our methods rely heavily on external, strong generalised deep learning models to infer spatial information in scenes.
-Experimental results show that all models perform comparably to an annotation time-equalised Cube R-CNN, whereof the pseudo ground truth method achieves the highest accuracy.
-The results show the methods’ ability to understand scenes in 3D, providing satisfactory visual results.
-Although not precise enough for centimetre accurate measurements, the methods provide a solid foundation for further research.
+## Abstract
+> Monocular 3D object detection is an essential task in computer vision, and it has several applications in robotics and virtual reality.
+However, 3D object detectors are typically trained in a fully supervised way, relying extensively on 3D labeled data, which is labor-intensive and costly to annotate.
+This work focuses on weakly-supervised 3D detection to reduce data needs using a monocular method that leverages a single-camera system over expensive LiDAR sensors or multi-camera setups.
+We propose a general model Weak Cube R-CNN, which can predict objects in 3D at inference time, requiring only 2D box annotations for training by exploiting the relationship between 2D projections of 3D cubes.
+Our proposed method utilizes pre-trained frozen foundation 2D models to estimate depth and orientation information on a training set.
+We use these estimated values as pseudo-ground truths during training.
+We design loss functions that avoid 3D labels by incorporating information from the external models into the loss.
+In this way, we aim to implicitly transfer knowledge from these large foundation 2D models without having access to 3D bounding box annotations.
+Experimental results on the SUN RGB-D dataset show increased performance in accuracy compared to an annotation time equalized Cube R-CNN omni3d baseline.
+While not precise for centimetre-level measurements, this method provides a strong foundation for further research.

+Download the model on [**HuggingFace 🤗**](https://huggingface.co/AndreasLH/Weak-Cube-R-CNN)

 A **HuggingFace 🤗 demo** is now [live](https://huggingface.co/spaces/AndreasLH/Weakly-Supervised-3DOD)